lukelloyd1985/osm-powershell-tools/README.md

 #### Get-OsmPaperRegister

 Used to get a paper register for the current term for the provided section.
 Register will be created in your downloads folder and optionally printed to your default printer.
+If required you can pass the `order` parameter to sort the register by `firstname` or `lastname` or `dob` (age) or `patrolid` (six).

-`Get-OsmPaperRegister -sectionId xxxxx` or `Get-OsmPaperRegister -sectionId xxxxx -print`
+`Get-OsmPaperRegister -sectionId xxxxx` or `Get-OsmPaperRegister -sectionId xxxxx -order firstname` or `Get-OsmPaperRegister -sectionId xxxxx -print` or `Get-OsmPaperRegister -sectionId xxxxx -order firstname -print`

 ## Contributions